Varner’s 81 at PGA worst round in final group of a major

 “That was crazy,” he said.
 “But it happens.
 I just — mine happened on the last day.
 I’m going to get a lot better.
 It was just really hard.
 I don’t know what else to say.”

 Varner said his opening rounds of 71, 67 and 67 convinced him he is good enough to compete with the best on the PGA Tour.
-It just didn’t happen on Sunday, and was ticked off, although he never ducked a question.
+It just didn’t happen on Sunday, and he was ticked off, although he never ducked a question.

-Varner didn’t disclose exactly what Woods said to him other than to keep it simple.
+Varner didn’t disclose exactly what Woods, who didn’t make the cut, said to him, other than to keep it simple.
 The rest was smack talk between golfers.
-Coincidentally, fans on Saturday were calling Varner, who also is African American, “Tiger.”
-Woods didn’t make the cut.
+(Varner, who is also African American, said earlier in the weekend that he was enjoying the give-and-take with the fans, even the ones who called him “Tiger.”)

 What really bothered Varner and was completely out of his — and Koepka’s control — were some fans yelling for Koepka to choke after Dustin Johnson drew close.

-Note: This story has been corrected to show that Varner’s first double bogey came on the third, not second, hole.